Did you know that WordPress powers over 40% of websites?

 With Canva, you can quickly create blog post images and then easily create a copy in a new size.
 They even have most of the social media platform sizes pre-configured for you.

-The odd man out here is going to be your Google My Business profile.
-In my experience, the best image size for Google My Business is 540×405.
+The odd man out here is going to be your Google Business Profile.
+In my experience, the best image size for Google Business Profiles is 540×405.

 The general saying amongst startups and entrepreneurs is “just start!”